NREL/HPC/docs/Documentation/Applications/gams.md

 GAMS includes a DSL compiler and also a stable of integrated high-performance solvers.
 GAMS is able to solve complex, large-scale modeling problems.
 For documentation, forums, and FAQs, see the [GAMS website](https://www.gams.com/).

-A 40-user license of GAMS is made available to Eagle users.
-The GAMS license requires users to be a member of a "workgroup."
-If you need the GAMS software or a specific solver from GAMS, or if you have trouble running GAMS, please [contact us](https://www.nrel.gov/hpc/contact-us.html).
+A 60-user license of GAMS is made available to NREL users.
+This GAMS license requires users to be a member of a "workgroup."
+If you need the GAMS software package or a specific solver from GAMS, or if you have trouble running GAMS, please [contact us](https://www.nrel.gov/hpc/contact-us.html).

 ## Initializing Your Environment